Mines of Titan: Plot

-Feelies
+Release

 Infocom often released their games with merchandise referred to as feelies.
 Mines of Titan originally came on floppy disk format which was provided in a secret agent-style packaging, which also contained a thirty-seven page manual and various paraphernalia, such as a "command reference card"; supposedly secret classified military and scientific documents; weapons schematics; illustrations of alien lifeforms; and hidden maps, all connected with the game.
 The more expensive game packages had small figurines.
 These box sets are now extremely rare.

 Reception

 The game was reviewed in 1990 in Dragon #154 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 5 out of 5 stars.
-In 2006, abandonware website Abandonias Romano reviewed Mines of Titan with "I am kind of disappointed in the game – the sinister, futuristic setting could have made up a great game, but the developers wasted all their work because of some major downgrades like the battle system and lack of sound."
+In 2006, abandonware website Abandonia gave a negative review to the game, chiefly criticizing its battle system and lack of sound.

+Jim Trunzo reviewed Mines of Titan in White Wolf #21 (June/July 1990), rating it a 4 out of 5 and stated that "Mines of Titan not only challenges the gamer intellectually but also excites him visually."